Want to get my easy to follow Tech Tips in your email?

-Question from Kara: I have an Android phone that always auto-updates my apps over my cellular data connection without any warning.
+Question from Kara: I have an Android phone that loves to auto-update my apps over my cellular data connection without any warning.

 The problem is I sometimes use up my data allotment before the month runs out.

-I realize that downloading updates don’t use up a lot of data, but they do use some, right?
+I realize that downloading app updates doesn’t use up a lot of data, but they do use some, right?

 How can I set my phone to only auto-update my apps when I’m connected to Wi-Fi?